datagrok-ai/public/help/develop/admin/deploy-amazon-cloudformation.md

 4. After the Datagrok container starts, the Datagrok server will deploy the database.
 You can check the status by checking running task log in [CloudWatch](https://aws.amazon.com/cloudwatch/)

-5. Create `DATAGROK_DNS` and `CVM_DNS` DNS records which will route to the newly created Application Load Balancers.
+5. Create `DATAGROK_DNS` and `CVM_DNS` DNS records which will route to the newly created Internet-facing Application Load Balancers.

 ## Configure Datagrok settings